-4.3.2.
-Type 52 - Previous Meter Reading Method (Nearest Equivalent Day or Like Day method)

-(a) To perform a type 52 Substitution, the MDP must Substitute or Estimate using the metering data from the nearest equivalent day or like day from the previous Meter Reading period.
+- 4.3.2.
+Type 52 Previous Meter Reading Method (Nearest Equivalent Day or Like Day method) - (a) To perform a type 52 Substitution, the MDP must Substitute or Estimate using the metering data from the nearest equivalent day or like day from the previous Meter Reading period.
 The nearest equivalent day or like day is to be determined from Table 4.

-Type 51 or 52 Substitution or Estimation Day Nearest Equivalent Day or Like Day (in order of availability) Monday Monday## Monday # Tuesday Tuesday## Wednesday## Tuesday# Wednesday# Wednesday Wednesday## Tuesday## Thursday## Wednesday# Thursday# Tuesday# Thursday Thursday## Wednesday## Tuesday## Thursday# Wednesday# Tuesday# Friday Friday## Friday# Saturday Saturday## Saturday# Sunday Sunday## Sunday# Substitutions or E stimations for like day to be as detailed above, unless: a) No metering data is available on the first listed day, the next listed preferred day is to be used.
-If there is no other suitable day, or no metering data is available on any of the listed days type 52 must be used. b) The Substitution or Estimation day was a public holiday, in which case the most recent Sunday is to be used. c) The Substitution or Estimation day was not a public holiday and the listed day is a public holiday, the next listed preferred day that is not a public holiday, Saturday or Sunday is to be used.
+Type 51 or 52

+Substitution or Estimation Day Nearest Equivalent Day or Like Day (in order of availability) Monday Monday## Monday # Tuesday Tuesday## Wednesday## Tuesday# Wednesday# Wednesday Wednesday## Tuesday## Thursday## Wednesday# Thursday# Tuesday# Thursday Thursday## Wednesday## Tuesday## Thursday# Wednesday# Tuesday# Friday Friday## Friday# Saturday Saturday## Saturday# Sunday Sunday## Sunday# Substitutions or Estimations for like day to be as detailed above, unless: a) No metering data is available on the first listed day, the next listed preferred day is to be used.
+If there is no other suitable day, or no metering data is available on any of the listed days type 52 must be used. b) The Substitu is to be used ution or Estimation day was a public holiday, in which case the most recent Sunday d. c) The Substitution or Estimation day was not a public holiday and the listed day is a public holiday, the next listed preferred day that is not a public holiday, Saturday or Sunday is to be used.
 For type 51 utilise metering data from the corresponding week in the previous year.
-52 utilise metering data from the corresponding week of the previous meter reading period.
+For type 52 utilise metering data from the corresponding week of the previous meter reading period.
 For type 51 utilise metering data from the week preceding the corresponding week in the previous year.
-For type 52 utilise metering data occurring in the week preceding the corresponding week of ous meter reading period. ) Alternatively, the MDP must provide substituted metering data or estimated metering data using the average like day method, as detailed in Table 5.
+52 utilise metering data occurring in the week preceding the corresponding week evious meter reading period. , , , , , , , , , , , , , , , , , , , , the MDP must provide substituted metering data or estimated metering da